A central vacuum is a series of pipe that run through the walls, ceiling or floor with wall inlets located at convenient places for you.

 You don’t have to install a central vacuum system if you don’t want to.
 You can install the inlets to blend in with your décor and install the power unit at a later date.

-Yes we have a wide range of spare parts for other brands of Central Vacuums.
-For example foam filters for Eurovac systems
+Yes, we have a wide range of spare parts for other brands of Central Vacuums.

-We also carry a range of second-hand parts including buckets/bins for Hayden SuperVac, Hill, MaxVak central vacs etc.
+We also carry a range of second-hand parts including dust buckets/bins, cyclonic cones, filter lock pieces / retainer plates for EVS, Electron, Hayden SuperVac, Hills, MaxVak, Zanussi central vacs etc.

 Give us a call on 0800 354 948 to see if we have what you need.